 TLS provides mutual authentication of CLIENT and DEVICE as well as the establishment of a Secure Channel over which MESSAGEs are exchanged in a secure manner.

-DEVICE Authentication with TLS

 R4039: A CLIENT MUST initiate authentication with the DEVICE by setting up a TLS session.

 R4042: Following the establishment of a Secure Channel using TLS, subsequent MESSAGE exchanges over HTTP SHOULD use an existing TLS session.